juancarlosjr97/react-firebase-playground/README.md

 ## Demo

-This project is available on this [URL](https://react-firebase-playground-gh.web.app).
+This project demo is available on this [URL](https://react-firebase-playground-neo.web.app).

 ## Guide